OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 3.2 Where should a secret be?

+There are various places at which you can store a secret in order to execute certain CI/CD actions:

+- As part of your Git-provisioning system:

 - DO YOU PUT THE SECRET IN GIT PROVISIONGIN SYSTEM?
 - DO YOU PUT THE SECRET IN YOUR BUILDTOOL?
 - DO THESE SYSTEMS HAVE A LINK TO A SECRETS MANAGEMENT SYSTEM WHICH HAS THE SECRET?